 Campus Resources and Facilities

 Thirty-one buildings, 38 acres of beautifully landscaped open spaces with an urban vibe, and nearly 12,000 undergraduate and graduate students, in the heart of the downtown of New Jersey's largest city.
-Rutgers-Newark is all that as well as computer and science labs, smart classrooms, moot courtrooms, libraries, recreational facilities, residence halls, dining rooms, snack bars, and more.
+Rutgers University-Newark is all that as well as computer and science labs, smart classrooms, moot courtrooms, libraries, recreational facilities, residence halls, dining rooms, snack bars, and more.
 Thirty-one buildings seem like a lot; here’s a guide to what’s where.

 Blumenthal Hall (249 University Ave.) student services building is located on the corner of University Avenue and Raymond Boulevard.
 It is home to Admissions, Health and Pharmacy Services, the Counseling Center, Commuter Transit and Parking Services, the Office of Communications, the Office of Summer and Winter Sessions, the Office of Financial Aid, the Registrar, and Human Resources.